| Author's Name: Eddy Giacomel|

 Scholars are matched with a mentor, who monitors their progress, both scholastic and emotional, and helps them to feel like they belong.
 They are also expected to give back to the community.
 Through its program, Pinnacle enables disadvantaged LGBTIQ+ youth to become self reliant, maintain their dignity and give back themselves.

 The Foundation is reliant on donations, combined with the passionate contributions of volunteers, to deliver its program across the country.
-It runs various fund-raising activities and receives corporate support from several organisations, including the Commonwealth Bank, BHP and the Bibbulmun Track Foundation.
+It runs various fund-raising activities and receives corporate support from several organisations, including the Commonwealth Bank, BHP and Ro Tinto.
+Read more on the Pinnacle Foundation website.